Interested in improving this page? Give us your feedback!

 Framework for Ethical Decision Making

-To facilitate these sometimes difficult conversations, Island Health has a chosen to use a specific outline or framework to ensure that we consistently consider as many of the important considerations as we can.
+To facilitate these difficult conversations, Island Health has chosen to use a framework that ensures we consider all important factors.

 Island Health has then developed an Ethical Decision-Making Workbook that outlines the steps of the ethical decision-making process using the framework as a guide.
 You may see the facilitator you work with, using part or all of this workbook at times during your conversations.
 If you have any questions about it, do not hesitate to ask questions and ask for further clarification.